-There are no contingent liabilities for the company for both financial years ended 30 September 2016 and 30 September 2017.
+There are no contingent liabilities for the Company for both financial years ended 30 September 2018 and 30 September 2019.

-The company did not have any contracted capital expenditure commitments for the acquisition of property, plant and equipment for both financial years 30 September 2016 and 30 September 2017.
+The Company did not have any contracted capital expenditure commitments for both financial years ended 30 September 2018 and 30 September 2019.